Delsin-Yu/GDViews.FreeTabView/README.md

 ```

 1. When calling one of the factory methods (`FreeTabView.CreateFromInstance`/`FreeTabView.CreateFromPrefab`), after the component has done basic initializing, the `_OnViewItemInitialize` method of each associated view item instance gets invoked.
-2. When calling any of the `Show` API on a `TabView`, the tab view will call `_OnViewItemHide` on the currently shown view item and call `_OnViewItemShown` on the target view item.
+2. When calling any of the `Show` APIs on a `TabView`, the tab view will call `_OnViewItemHide` on the currently shown view item and call `_OnViewItemShown` on the target view item.
 3. A `TabViewItem` delegates the `_Notification` engine call to `_OnViewItemNotification`, and calls `_OnViewItemPredelete` when necessary.

 ### ViewItemTweeners